alexfrenkel92/chargeport-frontend/README.md

 The app is deployed here: https://chargeport-frontend.herokuapp.com/

 It is an SPA, written in React + Redux and some Bootstrap.
+Backend in Node.js.

 ## Available Scripts